- Sphere Engine overview

 Sphere Engine Containers offers a rich gallery of samples presenting a number of technologies.
 You can use them right away to see how they work.
 You can also take them to inspire your Content Managers while creating your own projects and run-time environments.

-To quickly learn how to create worthwhile content for your end-users, feel free to use our Handbook for Content Managers.
+To quickly learn how to create worthwhile content for your end-users, feel free to use our Handbook.
+To quickly grasp the terminology please refer to the glossary.